logjxn/ISOx/README.md

 Each mirror URL points at a "latest"-style path that the distro maintainers keep pointing at the current release, rather than a dated/versioned path that will eventually 404:

-- **Arch** exposes an `iso/latest/` alias alongside its dated release folders (e.g. `iso/2026.07.01/`), which always mirrors the current release.
+- For example, **Arch** exposes an `iso/latest/` alias alongside its dated release folders (like `iso/2026.07.01/`), which always mirrors the current release.
 - **Debian** exposes a permanent `debian-cd/current/` path that always serves the current stable release, regardless of version number.
-- **Kali** exposes a `current/` path per mirror that always resolves to the current release.

-This means the config doesn't need to be updated every time a distro ships a new release.
+This means the config doesn't need to be updated every time a distro has a new release.

-**Two ways a distro's ISO filename can be located, both driven entirely by config:**
+**How are various ISO names set in DISTROS.json?**

-- `"iso_filename"` — for distros with one fixed, unchanging filename (Arch never changes `archlinux-x86_64.iso`).
+- `"iso_filename"` - for distros with one fixed, unchanging filename (Arch never changes `archlinux-x86_64.iso`).
-- `"iso_filename_contains"` — a list of substrings used to discover the correct versioned filename by scanning the checksum file (Debian and Kali both bake a version number into their filenames, so the exact name has to be discovered rather than hardcoded).
+- `"iso_filename_contains"` - a list of substrings used to discover the correct versioned filename by scanning the checksum file (Debian, Kali, and many other distros have a version number into their filenames, so the exact name has to be pieced together).

-`main()` picks whichever strategy a distro's config specifies, and there's no per-distro code anywhere in the script.
-Adding Kali required zero changes to `isox.py` and was purely a `distros.json` addition. `argparse`'s valid distro choices are also derived directly from `distros.json`'s keys, so a new distro automatically becomes a valid CLI argument too, with no separate list to keep in sync.
+`main()` picks whichever strategy a distro's config specifies, and there's no per-distro code anywhere in the script. `argparse`'s valid distro choices are also derived directly from `DISTROS.json`'s keys, so a new distro automatically becomes a valid CLI argument too.

-**Honest scope of "no code change needed":** this holds for any distro that publishes a flat `<hash>  <filename>` checksum file with either a stable filename or a discoverable one.
-A distro that instead requires scraping an HTML directory listing, or structures its checksum data differently, could need new code.
+**"no code change needed":** this holds for any distro that publishes a flat `<hash>  <filename>` checksum file with either a stable filename or a discoverable one.
+A distro that instead requires scraping an HTML directory listing, or structures its checksum data differently, could potentially need new code in isox.py.

 ### Mirror selection

-Each candidate mirror is sampled with a ranged GET request, that pulls the first ~2MB of the actual ISO via an HTTP Range: bytes=0-1999999 header, and the real transfer speed (bytes/second) is measured over that sample.
+Each candidate mirror is sampled with a ranged GET request, that pulls the first ~2MB of the actual ISO via an HTTP Range header, and the real transfer speed (bytes/second) is measured over that sample.
 The mirror with the highest sampled throughput is selected for both the checksum file and the full ISO download.

 Mirrors that time out or return an error status are caught (requests.exceptions.RequestException) and skipped rather than crashing the whole run.